mahamanai/my-website/content/home/presentations.md

 date = 2016-04-20T00:00:00

 # Note: a full width section format can be enabled by commenting out the `title` and `subtitle` with a `#`.
-title = "Teaching"
+title = "Workshops & Conferences"
 subtitle = ""

 # Order that this section will appear in.
-weight = 11
+weight = 10

 +++

-I am currently a teaching assistant for the following two courses:

-- [Public Finance](https://hec.unil.ch/docs/index.php/pstamour/cours/394/informations_generales/) (Fall Semester, Office hours on Tuesdays 2-4pm)
-- Microeconomics (Spring Semester)

-Past Courses:

-- Statistics and Econometrics (Bachelor)
-- Applied Econometrics (Master)
-- Empirical Methods (Bachelor)
+2016:

+- 2nd Basel Workshop on Happiness and Economics, Basel

+2018:

+- 1st Carnegie Workshop on Economic Vulnerability, Minnesota
+- Zurich Workshop on Moral and Social Behavior, Zurich

+2019:

+- Perspectives on (Un-)Employment, Nuremberg
+- 2nd Carnegie Workshop on Economic Vulnerability, Aswan
+- WEAI Tokyo ESA Sessions, Tokyo